wusuosuo/NettyChat/README.md

-# chat is netty impl
+# chat is netty impl!!